ahom/binrjs/README.md

 This library is aimed at providing a **simple and extensible** way to read binary files while giving full informations about read operations and failures.

 ## Roadmap
+- Finish wiki and add comments to code
 - Add Float16/Int64 support
 - Add string support
 - Add step by step reading